What is an inventory?

 - Be as particular as commenting on the cleanliness of the inside of the microwave, or washer soap drawer, because it is likely they will be this thorough when they conduct this process when you hand the property back.

 - Sign and date the completed document, witness it is you can and pass to the landlord or agent with any associated evidence including evidence that you have submitted it.
 KEEP A COPY!

 - If your landlord does not provide you with an inventory then create your own.
-Download a sample version from the Shelter web site and you can adapt it as necessary for your property.
+Download a sample version HERE - you can adapt it as necessary for your property.
 Then get it signed by an independent witness and give this to your landlord/agent.

 - A landlord or agent may come with you on the first day of the tenancy or on the day the first person arrives to collect the keys and try to get you to complete the inventory whist they are there with you.
 Some contracts even stipulate this as a requirement.
 However, it is advisable to spend a reasonable amount of time examining the property over a period of time as you cannot realistically look at everything in a quick glance.
 Giving you 7 days to complete this process is common good practice.